Discover

 Maslow's hierarchy of needs is one of the most well-known and accredited theories behind what our innate needs are and how they motivate us.

 Maslow's goal for people was for them to incrementally meet all needs and maintain harmony of the complete hierarchy for maximum fulfillment.
-Hierarchy Of Needs The bottom two tiers are our survival needs and the other tiers pertain to all our psychological needs.
+The bottom two tiers are our survival needs and the other tiers pertain to all our psychological needs.
 Being deprived of one or more of these biological needs can push people into using unhealthy coping mechanisms whenever faced with adversity.

 Since we are hard-wired to seek the path of least resistance (opens new window) to save calories for survival purposes, it makes sense why we'd prefer to avoid addressing our unmet needs.